d12frosted/elpa-mirror/melpa/basic-mode-readme.txt

 `basic-delete-trailing-whitespace' and `delete-trailing-lines'
 (from simple.el).

-You can also customize the number of columns to allocate for line numbers, see variable `basic-line-number-cols'.
-The default value is 0, which means not using line numbers at all.
+You can also customize the number of columns to allocate for line numbers using the variable `basic-line-number-cols'.
+The default value of 0 (no space reserved), is appropriate for programs with no line numbers and for left aligned numbering.
+Use a positive integer, such as 6, if you prefer right alignment.

 The other line number features can be configured by customizing the variables `basic-auto-number', `basic-renumber-increment' and